AHuelskamp/.myconf/readme.md

 - `defaults write com.apple.screencapture location AN_EXISTING_DIR`
 - Add some desktop pointers to frequenltly used locations
   - `ln -s ~/ScreenShots ~/Desktop`
-  - > Also the Sandbox
+  - > Also the Sandbox & Downloads
 - brew
 - Hot corner locks window
   - Put display to sleep